Straightaway (TV series): Production

 Straightaway, produced by Racer Productions, was plagued with production problems.
 While the series was in development, it went through three producers before finally settling on Josef Shaftel — the fourth person to take the job — as the series producer.
 Originally, the show was to have the title The Racers and include exciting racing sequences, and its original sponsor, the spark plug manufacturer Autolite, approved of the show's racing focus.
 During the summer of 1961, however, the Ford Motor Company bought Autolite.
 Ford wished to emphasize the safety of automobiles for family use, an image of cars obviously lacking in auto racing scenes.
 Before the show premiered, and at the insistence of Ford, the show was retitled Straightaway, the ten episodes that Racer Productions had already filmed before Ford became involved had to be reedited to delete their racing sequences, and later episodes had to deemphasize the show's original focus on racing.

 Co-star John Ashley in real life was a rockabilly performer, and his character Clipper Hamilton occasionally sang during episodes of Straightaway.
 Maynard Ferguson composed the theme music for Straightaway, and his 1961 album "Straightaway" Jazz Themes contains music he composed for the television series.

 Selchow and Righter produced a Straightaway-themed board game in 1961.

 Broadcast history

 Straightaway premiered on ABC on October 6, 1961, and for the remainder of that year aired on Fridays at 7:30 p.m.
 At the beginning of 1962, it moved to 8:00 p.m. on Wednesdays, where it remained for the rest of its run.
-CBS cancelled it after only one season, and its last original episode aired on April 4, 1962.
+ABC cancelled it after only one season, and its last original episode aired on April 4, 1962.

 After the show ended, ABC broadcast prime-time reruns of Straightaway during its normal Wednesday time slot, beginning on April 11, 1962, a week after the last new episode aired.
 The last prime-time rerun aired on July 4, 1962.